Robust Evidence for Declining Disruptiveness: Assessing the Role of Zero-Backward-Citation Works: Discussion

 \section{Discussion}

-\addtocontents{toc}{ } In summary, we find no substantive support for HATWG's hypothesis that the observed decline in disruptiveness stems from 0-bcite works.
+\addtocontents{toc}{ } In summary, we find no support for HATWG's hypothesis that the observed decline in disruptiveness stems from 0-bcite works.
 Using their advocated dataset, metric, exclusions, and regression adjustments, we find statistically and practically significant declines that equal major benchmark transformations in science.
 These results align with HATWG's own unacknowledged findings showing statistically significant declines for papers and patents.
-While their critique centers on the influence of 0-bcite works, they rely on data containing three times more of such works as PLF.
-Their analysis thus serves primarily to highlight the limitations of their own data than to challenge the robustness of PLF's original conclusions.
+While their critique centers on the influence of 0-bcite works, they rely on data containing three times more such works than PLF, an excess attributable to millions of editorials, commentaries, and book reviews, alongside children's literature and \emph{For Dummies} guides.
+Their analysis thus serves more to highlight the limitations of their own data than to challenge PLF's original conclusions.